PolyProg/vdi-image-setup/ReadMe.md

  - Storage: The storage you want
  - Compatible with: leave unchanged
  - Guest OS Family: Linux, Guest OS Version: Ubuntu Linux (64-bit)
- - CPU : 2, Memory: 4096 MB, New Hard disk: 16 GB, Video card: 64 MB total video memory, you may need to change the network here
+ - CPU : 2, Memory: 4096 MB, New Hard disk: 16 GB, Video card: 64 MB total video memory; you may need to change the network here
  - Finish
 3. Still in vSphere, right-click your VM selected > "Launch console"
 4. In the remote console: